-1410 (GEOL 1403) Physical Geology.
-(3-2) The study of materials making up the earth, the processes that act upon them, and the results of these processes;

-the development of tools for the interpretation of earth's history and structure, and the major geologic concepts.

-1420 (GEOL 1404) Historical Geology.
+- 1410 (GEOL 1403) Physical Geology.
+(3-2) The study of materials making up the earth, the processes that act upon them, and the results of these processes; the development of tools for the interpretation of earth's history and structure, and the major geologic concepts. - 1420 (GEOL 1404) Historical Geology.
 (3-2) A continuation of physical geology leading to consideration of the geologic history of the earth (with special emphasis on North America), the evolution of life, the continents through geologic time and the principles and procedures used in the interpretation of earth history.
-Prerequisite: Geology 1410.

-2410 Minerology.
+Prerequisite: GEOL 1410. - 2410 Minerology.
 (3-3) Study of the crystal systems, physical properties, classification, and hand specimen identification of common rock-forming and ore minerals.
-Corequisite: MATH 2321.

-(WI) 3321 Hydrogeology.
+One semester of Chemistry recommended.
+Prerequistes: GEOL 1410 and 1420. - (WI) 3321 Hydrogeology.
 (3-0) Study of hydrologic cycle as it relates to the infiltration and movement on the surface and in rocks.
-Ground-water as a mangeable resource is explored.
-Prerequisite: Geology 2410 and MATH 2321.
-Corequisite: MATH 2331.
+Ground-water as a manageable resource is explored.
+Prerequisite: GEOL 2410 and MATH 2321.
+Co-requisite: MATH 2331.

 3410 Sedimentation and Stratigraphy.
 (3-3) Principles of the weathering, transportation, deposition, and lithification of sediments.
 Primary structures and textures of sediments are used to determine environments of deposition.
 The recognition and classification of strata into stratigraphic units.
-Prerequisite: Geology 2410.
+Prerequisite: GEOL 2410.

 4121 Directed Study.
 (1-0) Independent study of a particular subject area in geology.
 Specific topic to be discussed and agreed upon prior to registration.
 May be repeated once with different emphasis and professor for additional credit.
 Prerequisite: approval of the instructor.
 (WI) 4320 Topics in Field Geology.
 (1-3) On-site directed investigations of geology in locations remote from campus.
 Will be offered at times other than Fall and Spring semesters.
 May be repeated once with different emphasis and professor for additional credit.
-Prerequisite: Geology 3410.
+Prerequisite: GEOL 3410.

 4330 Applied Geology.
 (1-6) Application of practical geologic laboratory and field methods to environmental, engineering, and planning projects.
-Prerequisite: Geology 3410.
+Prerequisite: GEOL 3410.